 Saint Peter Lutheran School will continue to partner with families in providing a quality Christian education where students can grow spiritually, intellectually, physically, socially, and emotionally.
 Saint Peter Lutheran School will continue to teach the Word of God in its truth and purity and use God's Word as the foundation for its curriculum.
 Our school family will grow together in faith and love for one another and in service to the community.

 Saint Peter Lutheran School is committed to:

 - 1. Guarding the precious truth of the gospel as it is taught throughout our curriculum. - 2.
 Providing a Christian education that prepares our students spiritually, academically, physically, and socially. - 3.
 Implementing the proper use of technology by students and teachers. - 4.
 Ensuring that the appropriate staff is in place to carry out the mission of the school. - 5.
-Serving as an active mission arm of Saint Peter Lutheran Church and maintaining an active presence in the community. - 6.
-Reaching as many children with the gospel as we are able. - 7.
+Supporting the families of our school as they raise their children to walk with the Lord. - 6.
+Provide opportunities for our children to serve their community through service projects and to grow through participation in extracurricular activities. - 7.
+Serving as an active mission arm of Saint Peter Lutheran Church and maintaining an active presence in the community. - 8.
+Reaching as many children with the gospel as we are able. - 9.
 Maintaining accreditation.